intelligent-machine-learning/glake/README.md

 To address these challenges, GLake is an acceleration library and relevant utilites that work at the bottom layer (GPU virtual and physical memory management) and system layer (multi-GPU, multi-path, and multi-tasking) to optimize GPU memory and IO.

-GLake enables AI trainging, inference (including converting large models to TensorRT or ONNX Runtime on NVIDIA A10/3090) and DevOps (like Notebook) to fully utilize the underlying hardware resources, improving training throughput by up to 4 times, saving inference memory by up to 3 times, and accelerating IO transmission by 3~12 times.
+GLake enables AI training, inference (including converting large models to TensorRT or ONNX Runtime on NVIDIA A10/3090) and DevOps (like Notebook) to fully utilize the underlying hardware resources, improving training throughput by up to 4 times, saving inference memory by up to 3 times, and accelerating IO transmission by 3~12 times.

 To use GLake, the simplest way is to replace the underlying library (e.g., libcuda.so or PyTorch libc10_cuda.so), though more graceful way is to follow the detailed steps.